LorenzoCM/rokket-tags-test/README.md

 In addition, you'll find the use of a loading method through a Hook state and conditional rendering.
 This was made with a loading spinner provided by Bootstrap.
 Besides, to get the posts and tags information from the database, the Dummy API (https://dummyapi.io/) was consulted in the flux, passing the fetch functions to the corresponding buttons and to the useEffect Hook, and then, storing the data in each variable in the store.

+On the other hand, the project was developed using React Router to navigate between routes in the app, also using its history feature and the Link tag.

 The main titles were animated with the animate.css library.

 You will find the app live Demo in the following link: